SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 ### Button Box

-The Simulator Controller can give visual feedback for each interaction with the hardware controller.
+The Simulator Controller can give visual feedback for each interaction with a hardware controller.
 Normally, this feedback will provide some information about the state change, that has been performed by the last triggered action.
 For example, a text field below a rotary dial in the visual representation of a Button Box may show the current intensity value for a vibration motor.
 The visual representation for the controller hardware will usually be build with the [Gui capabilities](https://www.autohotkey.com/docs/commands/Gui.htm) of the AutoHotkey language.
 The abstract class [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-buttonbox-extends-configurationitem-simulator-controllerahk) is used to create this visual representation and to interact with the controller and the provided functions and corresonding actions.
 Subclasses must implement the method [createGui](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-creategui) to implement the user interface for the Button Box.
-See [this example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/ButtonBox%20Plugin.ahk) for a small and simple implementation of two Button Boxes.
-The first one with five toggle switches, eight push buttons and two rotary dials and the second one with twelve push buttons.
-For building your own visual representations, you can use the supplied images for typical Button Box functions provided in the folder [Resources/Button Box Images](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Resources/Button%20Box%20Images).
+See [this example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/Button%20Box%20Plugin.ahk) for a grid based implementation of Button Boxes, for which the layout can be configured using a [graphical editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#button-box-layouts).
+But if you want to create your own subclasses of *ButtonBox*, since your Box does not follow a grid like layout, you can use the supplied images for typical Button Box functions provided in the folder [Resources/Button Box Images](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Resources/Button%20Box%20Images) to define your visual elements.

-Note: If you define your own Button Boxes, you will first want to remove the default Button Boxes with the method [unregisterButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#unregisterbuttonboxbuttonbox--buttonbox) of *SimulatorController*.
+Note: If you define your own Button Boxes, you will first want to remove the default Button Boxes using the configuration tool of *SimulatorController*.

 ## Example